Juan Carlos I: Botswana hunting trip

 In April 2012, Juan Carlos faced criticism for an elephant-hunting trip in Botswana.
 The public found out about the trip only after the King injured himself and a special aircraft was sent to bring him home.
 Spanish officials stated that the expenses of the trip were not paid by taxpayers or by the palace, but by Mohamed Eyad Kayali, a businessman of Syrian origin.
-Cayo Lara Moya of the United Left party said the King's trip "demonstrated a lack of ethics and respect toward many people in this country who are suffering a lot" while Tomás Gómez of the Socialist party said Juan Carlos should choose between "public responsibilities or an abdication".
+Cayo Lara Moya of the United Left party said the King's trip "demonstrated a lack of ethics and respect toward many people in this country who are suffering a lot" while Tomás Gómez of the Spanish Socialist Workers' Party (PSOE). said Juan Carlos should choose between "public responsibilities or an abdication".
 In April 2012, Spain's unemployment was at 23% and nearly 50% for young workers.
 El País estimated the total cost of a hunting trip at €44,000, about twice the average annual salary in Spain.
 A petition called for the king to resign from his position as honorary president of the Spanish branch of the World Wide Fund for Nature.
 The WWF itself responded by asking for an interview with the King to resolve the situation.
 In July 2012, WWF Spain held a meeting in Madrid and decided with 226 votes to 13 to remove the King from its honorary presidency.
 He later apologised for the hunting trip.

 Up until the Botswana elephant trip, Juan Carlos had enjoyed a high level of shielding from media scrutiny, described as "rare among Western leaders".